clqiao/clqiao.github.io/products/bird-unchain.md

 Key features:

-- Accessing Twitter from China or any other regions where Twitter is blocked or monitored.
+- Accessing Twitter in China or any other regions where Twitter is blocked or monitored.
 - Fast and private accessing Twitter through anonymous network connection;
 - Out of the box experience.
 - No need to change any settings of your iPhone / iPad;